 When a person has become addicted to drugs or alcohol, their entire mind, body, and spirit are affected by the substance.
 In particular, the brain can be tied to addiction before or after the substance abuse has begun.
 In either case, there is help for anyone willing to take the first step and admit they have a problem.
 In this post, we go into the connection between mental health and addiction.

 Addictions that Stem from Mental Illness

-A large percentage of addicts have an underlying mental illness that may or may not have been diagnosed in the past.
+A large percentage of addicts have an underlying mental health concern that may or may not have been diagnosed in the past .
 Often, especially in adolescents, mental illnesses are dismissed as personality traits and can go untreated for years.
 A person suffering from anxiety may just be said to worry a lot, or a person with obsessive-compulsive disorder (OCD) may seem to be overly particular about certain aspects of their life.
-When untreated mental disorder symptoms worsen, an individual of any age may turn to drugs or alcohol as a way to escape those side effects.
+When untreated mental disorder symptoms worsen, an individual of any age may turn to drugs or alcohol to escape those side effects.
 Self-medication of this type can easily lead to addiction, compounding the problems a person has in their life.
 No matter what the situation, there is help available.

 Residential Dual Diagnosis Treatment for Teens